fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 2. Origin stays the same
 3. Grid lines stay equally spaced and parallel

-The transformation can be represented by a matrix describes of how the basis vector changes.
+The transformation can be represented by a matrix describes of how the basis vector changes from the domain to the codomain.
 This creates a 1:1 correspondence between the transformation functions and the matrix which represents it.
+The values of the matrix are the images of the domain in the codomain.
 It can be compared to the allegory of caves, where the transformation is the reality and the matrix is the shadow representation of the transformation.

 **Definition (Matrix of a Linear Transformation)**